lagarrueal/tts-exercises/7_ossian_aws/README_helper.md

 Make sure that you have followed the steps in the assignment README.
 It is very important that you are:
 * Using the most up to date `Lexicon.py` file.
 You should completely replace the one in the VM with this new one
 * Using the most up to date `is_nn.cfg` file as an earlier one contained the wrong sample rate configuration.
+    * You should verify that the file uses the sample rate 16000 rather than 44100.
+    * Open the `is_nn.cfg` file and `ctrl+f` for 44100.
+If no matches then you are good.
+Otherwise, replace those values with 16000

 # Running
 At `./help/train.sh` is a training script that will perform all the steps mentioned in the assignment README.
 Copy this script over to the VM's `$OSSIAN` directory and do `chmod +x train.sh`